cldmstr/gogohotwire/README.md

 ## Service

 The service is a silly (and very minimal) take on a race management application.
-Most of the functionality is hopefully is obvious.
+Most of the functionality is hopefully obvious.
 There are two "domains": races and drivers.

 - Create a race by typing in a name and pressing enter or the + button.